lifedup/react-type-examples/readme.md

 ## Type examples

 Common and not so common React type examples.

+***If the example does not have an import then it is a general html type.***

 These will be updated periodically.
 If I have to look up the type, it will endup here.

 ### On focus event
 Input - can be any focusable html element